The Warden | The Companions | Grey Wardens | Fereldan Nobles | Orzammar | Non-Playable Characters | Awakening | DLC Characters

 - What Happened to the Mouse?: Aside from Shale, who appears in Asunder, Oghren is the only companion from Origins whose fate is never mentioned in Inquisition.

 - Wouldn't Hurt a Child: Oghren may love to solve problems with an axe; but if he's recruited before Redcliffe, killing Connor will cause a huge loss of approval from him - even more than it will from more idealistic and moral teammates like Alistair and Leliana.
+Part of the reason he also left his family prior to Awakening was when he dropped his child.

 A Golem of the old dwarven kingdoms who was found by a human mage called Wilhelm in the Deep Roads and brought to the surface.
 Shale was paralyzed after killing Wilhelm and has spent the last thirty years frozen as a statue in the village of Honnleath, completely conscious but unable to move.
 Abhors birds above all else because of it.